rigetti/grove/docs/qaoa/qaoa_algorithm_detail.rst

 Our First NP-Hard Problem
 -----------------------------
-The maximum-cut problem (MAX-CUT) was the first application described in the original qauntum-approximate-optimization-algorithm paper [`2
+The maximum-cut problem (MAX-CUT) was the first application described in the original quantum-approximate-optimization-algorithm paper [`2
 <https://arxiv.org/abs/1411.4028>`_ ].
 This problem is similar to graph coloring.
 Given a graph of nodes and edges, color each node black or white, then score a point for each node that is next to a node of a different color.
-The aim is find a coloring that scores the most points.
+The aim is to find a coloring that scores the most points.

 Stated a bit more formally, the problem is to partition the